TheBIMsider/100DoAI/README.md

 # The 100 Days of AI

-A repository for the [100 Days of AI Challenge](https://www.100daysai.com/)
+A repository for my adventures with the [100 Days of AI Challenge](https://www.100daysai.com/)

 What is the 100 Days of AI you ask?
 Well, it is free, fun and effective 30-minute bite-sized lessons delivered daily to guide your AI learning journey.